grantjenks/blue/README.rst

 * ``blue`` defaults to single-quoted strings.
 This is probably the most painful ``black`` choice to our eyes, and the thing that inspired ``blue``.
-  We strongly prefer using single quoted strings over double quoted strings for everything *except* docstrings (and triple quoted strings).
+  We strongly prefer using single quoted strings over double quoted strings for everything *except* docstrings and triple quoted strings (TQS).
 Don't ask us why we prefer double quoted strings for TQS; it just looks better to us!
   For all other strings, ``blue`` defaults to single quoted strings.